The proof works.

 May 2026

-Recruit participants from across the ecosystem.
-Run the multi-party setup.
-Recompile entros-verifier against the new key.
-Publish the log and hash chain at entros.io/ceremony.
+Participants from across the ecosystem run the multi-party setup, each contributing entropy.
+We recompile entros-verifier against the new key and publish the log and hash chain at entros.io/ceremony.

-The team deploys all three programs under a hardware-wallet upgrade authority.
-Smoke tests run from web, mobile, and a partner integrator's staging environment.
-The treasury and incident procedures get tested against real flow.
+The three programs deploy under a hardware-wallet upgrade authority, with a partner integrator on the first live verification.
+The treasury and incident procedures run against real flow.

 - 01